FusionAuth/fusionauth-quickstart-kotlin-android-native/TESTING.md

 - `USERNAME2`, `PASSWORD2`: Credentials of the second user.
 - `TIMEOUT_MILLIS`: The duration for which the test waits for the UI elements to appear in the system, expressed in milliseconds.

-Please note that the actual username, password, and timeouts would typically be environment-specific and not part of the test code.
+Please note that the username, password, and timeouts would typically be environment-specific and not part of the test code.
 <!--
 end::forDocSiteE2ETest[]
 -->